Clyde Charles Obituary - North Salt Lake, UT | Post Register

 Clyde began his career at a small construction company which grew to become HK Contractors in Idaho Falls.
 He started as a book keeper and eventually became part owner and president of the company.

 A lifetime member of the Church of Jesus Christ of Latter-day Saints, Clyde served many ways, including as bishop.
-He and Teddae also served two full-time missions together.
+He and Teddae also served two full-time missions.
+Their first mission was in the Family History Center at Salt Lake City.
+He learned to love doing family history, especially for his own family.
+Their second mission was served on Temple Square.

 Clyde was active in his community as a member of the Hospital Board.
 He served as the Bonneville County Chairman of the Republican Party, and also on the Idaho Board of Associated General Contractors.

-He is survived by his wife, Teddae, his daughters Debbie Sievers (Kent), Lorraine Baker (Dwight), Corinne Fornelius (Eric), sons Doug (LuAnn) and Chad, and his sister Connie Vanderschans.
+He is survived by his wife, Teddae, his daughters Debbie Sievers (Kent) of Orem, UT, Lorraine Baker (Dwight) of Idaho Falls, ID, Corinne Fornelius (Eric) of Bellevue, WA; his sons Douglas Clyde (LuAnn) of Murray, UT, and Chad, of Mountain Green, UT; and his sister Connie Vanderschans (Bob) of Rupert, ID.
 He was preceded in death by his son Lance (Marci), and brothers Rudy and Monte.

-Clyde and Teddae have 24 grandchildren, and 17 great grandchildren.
-He enjoyed spending time with family and we all felt his love for us.
+Clyde and Teddae have 21 grandsons, 3 granddaughters, and 17 great grandchildren, and counting.
+He enjoyed spending time with family, and we all felt his love for us.
+The annual Charles Family Reunion was always a highlight of the summer.

+Clyde survived 4 different types of cancer in his later years, undergoing multiple treatments including a bone marrow transplant at the age of 80.
+Through it all, he remained strong, optimistic, and brave.
+His wife was at his side until the end caring for him with love and devotion.

-Because of the Covid-19 restrictions, there will be a grave side service on Saturday, May 16, 2020 in Swan Lake, ID.
-Online guestbook at www.russonmortuary.com
+Because of Covid-19 restrictions, the family will celebrate Clyde's life with a graveside service in Swan Lake, ID.

 The family would like to give special thanks to Intermountain Hospice.
 In lieu of flowers, you may contribute to cancer research.